emiinacio/emiinacio/README.md

 </a>
 <hr>

-My name is Emily Inácio and I'm a Full Stack Developer Junior.
+My name is Emily Inácio and I'm a Full Stack Developer.
 </br>

 <p>✅ HTML / CSS / Javascript / Node.js / PostgreSQL